kant/IaaSTopRevenueCustomerWebscraper/README.md

 # IaasTopRevenueCustomerWebscraper

-A script (Python) to scrape specified websites containing the World's top companies by revenue and merge this inforation with secondary sources to detemine whether these companies use Azure/AWS or neither.
+A script (Python) to scrape specified websites containing the World's top companies by revenue and merge this information with secondary sources to detemine whether these companies use Azure/AWS or neither.

 ## Overview